TO: PERSONS IN CANADA WHO PURCHASED A LITHIUM BATTERY OR PRODUCTS CONTAINING A LITHIUM BATTERY BETWEEN JANUARY 1, 2000 AND JANUARY 1, 2012

 II.
 WHAT ARE THESE CLASS ACTIONS ABOUT?

-Class actions have been commenced in Quebec, Ontario, and British Columbia alleging that certain Lithium Battery (“LIB”) manufacturers and their related entities involved in the sale and/or distribution of LIBs conspired to fix prices for LIBs in Canada (collectively the “LIB Proceedings”).
-The LIB Proceedings ask that the Courts require these companies to return any extra money that they may have received due to this alleged conspiracy.
+Class action lawsuits have been commenced in Ontario, British Columbia, and Quebec alleging that the defendants conspired to fix prices in the market for lithium-ion batteries (“LIB”) in Canada (collectively the “LIB Proceedings”).
+The LIB Proceedings ask that the courts require these companies to return any extra money that they may have received due to this alleged conspiracy.

 III.
-WHAT SETTLEMENTS HAVE BEEN REACHED IN THE LIB PROCEEDINGS?
+WHAT SETTLEMENTS HAVE BEEN REACHED IN THE CLASS ACTIONS?

-A settlement is when someone being sued (“defendant”) agrees to pay money to the members of the class action (“plaintiff”) in exchange for being released from claims relating to the class action.
+A settlement is when a defendant agrees to pay money to the members of the class action in exchange for being released from the case.

-The following defendants agreed to settle the LIB Proceedings in exchange for a full release of the claims against them relating to the alleged price-fixing of LIB:
+LG Chem, Ltd. and LG Chem America, Inc. (collectively, “LG Chem”) have agreed to settle the LIB Proceedings for USD $3,900,000 (converted to approximately CDN $5,100,000) in exchange for a full release of the claims against them relating to the alleged price-fixing of LIB.

-Samsung and Sony also agreed to provide cooperation to plaintiffs’ class counsel in the context of continuing the LIB Proceedings against the remaining defendants.
-Samsung and Sony do not admit any liability, wrongdoing or fault.
+LG Chem has also agreed to provide cooperation to the plaintiffs in pursuing the LIB Proceedings against the remaining defendants.
+This settlement is a compromise of disputed claims and LG Chem does not admit any liability, wrongdoing or fault.

-These settlements are subject to Court approval in Ontario and Quebec.
-The approval hearings will take place before the Superior Court of Quebec in the City of Montreal, on September 26, 2018, at 9:30 AM in room 2.08 of the Montreal Courthouse and before Superior Court of Justice of Ontario on October15,2018 at 2:15 PM.
-The Courts will decide whether the settlements are fair, reasonable, and in the best interests of settlement class members.
+The LG Chem settlement is subject to court approval in both Ontario and Quebec.
+The approval hearings will take place in the Ontario court in the city of Toronto on June 5, 2019 and in the Quebec court in the city of Montreal on July 5, 2019.
+The courts will decide whether the LG Chem settlement is fair, reasonable, and in the best interest of settlement class members.